Transhumanist Party: November 2016–2018

-By September 2017 the Party had appointed a number of international ambassadors, from Brazil, Bulgaria, Canada, Chile, Egypt, England, Hong Kong, India, Nigeria, and Scotland.
-On November 9, 2017, in a virtual presentation at the TransVision 2017 conference in Brussels, Belgium, Chairman Stolyarov gave an overview of the U.S. Transhumanist Party's achievements in 2017 and future aspirations.
-On March 31, 2018, Chairman Stolyarov was interviewed by Nikola Danaylov, a.k.a.
-Socrates, of Singularity.FM during a three-hour session, the longest of all of Danaylov's interviews.

 2020 presidential campaign

 The Transhumanist Party presidential primary attracted media attention from BioEdge and the Milwaukee Record.
 While some media outlets reported Zoltan Istvan was considering running again, ultimately he did not join the party's primary.
 After a protracted primary process with nine candidates, featuring numerous debates, Johannon Ben Zion was elected as the party's nominee.
 After winning the primary, Ben Zion gave his acceptance speech at RAAD Fest 2019 in Las Vegas. and filed with the FEC.
 Shortly thereafter, film producer, entrepreneur, and longevity organizer Charlie Kam became Ben Zion's running mate.

-On October 19, 2019, Ben Zion spoke to the DC Transhumanists meetup in Arlington, VA.
-On November 3, 2019, he spoke at the Foresight Institute's Vision Weekend Event in San Francisco.
-On November 24, 2019, he spoke to undergraduates at Princeton University as part of the Princeton Envision conference.
+In October 2019 Ben Zion spoke to the DC Transhumanists meetup in Arlington, VA.
+In November he spoke at the Foresight Institute's Vision Weekend Event in San Francisco, and at Princeton University.

 On March 4, 2020, Ben Zion participated in the Free & Equal Elections Foundation's Open Presidential debate in Chicago, Illinois.
 Zoltan Istvan also participated in the debate, running as a Republican.

-On June 12, 2020, it was announced that Ben Zion had left the Transhumanist Party, with him declaring that his belief in Techno-progressivism was incompatible with the party, and that he would instead be pursuing a run for the Reform Party nomination.
+On June 12, 2020, it was announced that Ben Zion had left the Transhumanist Party, with him declaring that his belief in Techno-progressivism was incompatible with the party and that he would instead be pursuing a run for the Reform Party nomination.
 Kam was declared the replacement presidential nominee.
 In June 2020 Charlie Kam participated in a panel with London Futurists and in July 2020 his campaign received press coverage in the Daily Express.
 On August 21, 2020, Kam announced his selection of Elizabeth (Liz) Parrish as his vice-presidential running mate.

-A few days after his departure from the party, Ben Zion published a video purporting to show him eating a cellular culture of his own skin cells which reportedly were grown in the lab of a startup he is affiliated with, Quixotic Life Sciences.
-In a statement disavowing the stunt published on the USTP website, it was noted that USTP officers “previously warned Ben Zion that he would be disavowed if he pursued this reckless project.”
+Kam did not have ballot access or registered write-in status in any state.

+2024 presidential campaign

+The USTP's 2024 presidential candidate was Thomas Ernest Ross, Jr. Tom Ross won with 62.02% of the votes cast in the U.S. Transhumanist Party electronic primary held May 14–22, 2023.
+After winning, Ross selected Daniel Twedt to be his vice-presidential running mate.
+He did not have ballot access in any state.

+Tom Ross's campaign had three major initiatives: the Earthling Initiative, the Artisanal Intelligence Initiative, and the Extraterrestrial Initiative.
+To demonstrate his commitment to AI governance, Ross appointed an AI campaign manager early in his campaign.
+Tom Ross appeared on podcasts, and his campaign was covered several media outlets like Decrypt.io, Scientific Inquirer, and New York City News.